Dark Warehouses to grab the spotlight

-The Warehouse and Distribution (WD) industry faces a wide range of challenges at the beginning of 2024 – a strong indication that the global uncertainty of 2022 and 2023 that has dogged corporate and consumer spending is not quite over yet.
+The Warehouse and Distribution (WD) industry still faces a wide range of challenges – a strong indication that the global uncertainty of 2022 and 2023 that has dogged corporate and consumer spending is not quite over yet.

 The aftershocks of the Pandemic are still being felt – most keenly in the area of labour recruitment and retention – and most small and medium-sized warehouse operators are still favouring a cautious approach to spending.